-Wilmington is a popular destination year-round, although spring through summer—especially out along the beaches of the Cape Fear Coast - are constitute the region's high season.
+Wilmington is a popular destination year-round, although spring through summer—especially out along the beaches of the Cape Fear Coast—is considered the region's high season.

-An exceptional accommodation in the heart of the downtown historic district, the gay-friendly Rosehill Inn occupies a lavish Italianate 1840s mansion with helpful but unobtrusive innkeepers and six spacious rooms with tall windows, plush floral-print bedding, luxuriant towels and robes, and inviting common areas.
-Around the corner, the upscale 40-suite Wilmingtonian often hosts visiting showbiz types; some units have Jacuzzis and fireplaces, and all have kitchenettes or wet bars.
+Exceptional accommodation in the heart of the downtown historic district can be found at the gay-friendly Rosehill Inn, which occupies a lavish Italianate 1840s mansion with helpful but unobtrusive innkeepers and six spacious rooms with tall windows, plush floral-print bedding, luxuriant towels and robes, and inviting common areas.

-Another first-rate property downtown,... the Camellia Cottage contains four guest rooms with bold, stylish color schemes, well-chosen artwork, and in some cases working fireplaces.
-The moderate rates, pet-friendly policy, and memorable breakfasts (the owner is a pastry chef) make this 1880s Queen Anne Victorian an excellent choice.
 With its soaring turrets and steep roof, the dramatic C.W.
 Worth House is another favorite gay-friendly B&B in the historic district—rooms are done with Victorian antiques, and some have clawfoot tubs and two-person showers.

-Downtown's well-maintained Hilton Wilmington Riverside, with 272 rooms, sits within walking distance of many restaurants and bars and has rooms overlooking either the riverfront or downtown.
-Less pricey is the gay-friendly Best Western Coastline Inn, which offers pleasant if perfunctory chain-style rooms in an attractive brick building on the north side of downtown, facing the Cape Fear River and adjacent to the Wilmington Railroad Museum
+Downtown's well-maintained Hilton Hotel Ballast, with 272 freshly updated rooms, sits within walking distance of many restaurants and bars and has rooms overlooking either the riverfront or downtown.
+Less pricey is the gay-friendly Best Western Coastline Inn, which offers pleasant if perfunctory chain-style rooms in an attractive brick building on the north side of downtown, facing the Cape Fear River and adjacent to the Wilmington Railroad Museum.

 The Research Triangle, of which North Carolina's capital city Raleigh is the largest community (population 403,000), is generally considered to be the state’s most comfortable region for lesbians and gays, owing in part to the liberal politics of the area's many college students and academics and the generally progressive attitudes of the many tech and medical employees who have moved here as the region has blossomed into one of the South’s major economic forces.

-Government buildings dominate the very center of Raleigh, with the North Carolina State Capitol, a regal 1840s Greek Revival structure, is open for guided tours.
-There are several key attractions within a short walk, notably the North Carolina Museum of Natural Sciences and North Carolina Museum of History.
+Government buildings dominate the very center of Raleigh, with the North Carolina State Capitol, a regal 1840s Greek Revival structure is open for guided tours.
+There are several key attractions within a short walk, notably the North Carolina Museum of Natural Sciences and the North Carolina Museum of History.

 A short drive northwest is one of the most esteemed art collections in the South, the beautifully expanded North Carolina Museum of Art, with a broadly representative collection that ranges from Oceanic and Jewish ceremonial works to modern European and a sculpture garden with 23 Rodins.